LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Now we are going to learn how to compile this program.
 For this,
     you will need to open a shell.
 On Linux and OS X, the shell is opened by launching Terminal.
-On Windows, open a Mono Command Prompt, as discussed above (or use one you left open).
+On Windows, open a :ref:`mono-command-prompt`, following the instructions at that link (or use one you left open).
 Again to find it:

     -  OS X: Applications -> Terminal (double click it)